bakerte/DMRJtensor.jl/README.md

 # DMRjulia (DMRJtensor.jl)
 DMRjulia is a general purpose tensor network library in the julia programming language

 Hello!
-Welcome to the future site of the full release of DMRjulia, a tensor network library for physics computations written in julia.
-Right now, ground state calculations on the MPS are available (v0.8.3) for both quantum numbers and dense tensors.
+Welcome to the site of the future full release of DMRjulia, a tensor network library for physics computations written in julia.
+Right now, ground state calculations on the MPS are available (v0.8.7) for both quantum numbers (mostly documented) and dense tensors (fully documented).

 DMRjulia is now official registered in julia's package library!
 Simply type the following into the julia terminal.